Chosen People Ministries

 Finding Hope in Israel's Holy Days

-Join Beth Sar Shalom and Chosen People Ministries for “Finding Hope in Israel’s Holy Days,” a celebration of Rosh Hashanah (Friday September 18), Yom Kippur (Sunday September 27), and Sukkot (Friday October 2).
+Join Beth Sar Shalom and Chosen People Ministries for “Finding Hope in Israel’s Holy Days,” a celebration of Rosh Hashanah (Tuesday September 7) and Yom Kippur (Thursday September 16).

 The Jewish Holy Days foreshadow God’s redemptive program and were designed to call God’s people to revival and renewal.
 These special virtual worship services will bless, inform, and encourage God’s people.